andrasq/node-qfputs/Readme.md

         fp.fputs("Hello, line!\n");

+If instead of an openmode string an options object is given, the fields are

+- `openmode` - file open mode, default 'a'
+- `writesize` - written data target size, default 102400

-#### write( string, callback(error, numBytes) )
+#### write( data, callback(error, numBytes) )

-Write the text to the file, and call callback when done.
+Write the data to the file, and call callback when done.
 Writes are done under an exclusive write lock, `flock(LOCK_EX)`, to guarantee the integrity of the data with multiple simultaneous updates.
+Data can be either an utf8 string or a Buffer.

 The FileWriter callback is called after the write completes.